vacp2p/rfc/content/docs/rfcs/38/README.md

 response to further queries from other nodes on the network.

     IF
-      confience > confidence_threshold
+      confidence > confidence_threshold
     THEN
       finalized <-- T
+      QUERY LOOP TERMINATES
     ELSE
-      GOTO QUERY
+      GOTO QUERY LOOP

-Otherwise, a new query is initiated by going back to the `QUERY` step.
+Thus, after the decision phase, either a decision has been finalized and the local node becomes quiescent never initiating a new query, or it initiates a new query.

 ## Questions

 In the query step, the node is envisioned as packing information into the query to cut down on the communication overhead a query to each of this $k$ nodes containing the node's own current opinion on the proposal ("YES", "NO", or "UNDECIDED").
+The relation of the metadata is not currently analyzedto these opinions should be constrained.

 ## Optional Features